Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Introduction

 \subsection{Outline of the proof}

-Before giving a complete and detailed proof of Theorem \ref{Theorem9}, let us briefly expose its main ingredients and arguments.
+Before giving a complete and detailed proof of Theorem \ref{Theoremter9}, let us sketch its main ingredients and arguments.
+The proof follows a similar strategy as in \cite{Anc21} but with considerable refinements.
 It mainly relies on a careful analysis of the Kac--Rice formula, which asserts that for a test function $\phi$,

 where